Mountain Biking The Downieville Downhill: What to Know & Expect

 E-bikes are allowed

-One of the main missions of the Sierra Buttes Trail Stewardship who builds and maintains the trails around Downieville is to make these trails accessible to everyone.
+One of the main missions of the Sierra Buttes Trail Stewardship – the organization that builds and maintains the trails around Downieville – is to make these trails accessible to everyone.
 That means e-bikers too, which I think is amazing!

 The Downieville Downhill is only one variation

 There are lots of mountain bike trails around Downieville in addition to the classic descent.
-For more ride ideas and routes, head over to my post on How To Experience The Best Of Downieville’s Mountain Biking Scene and Why Quincy, California Needs To Be On Every Mountain Biker’s Radar.
+For more ride ideas and routes, head over to my post on 3-Day Downieville Mountain Biking Itinerary and Mountain Biking the Mt.
+Hough Trail & Other Riding Around Quincy, CA.

 This is not a beginner trail

 The Downieville Downhill is not suited for beginner riders.
 It’s best tackled by strong intermediates and more advanced mountain bikers.
-If you want a beginner-friendly trail consider head to Mount Hough in Quincy.
+If you want a beginner-friendly trail consider heading to Mount Hough in Quincy.

 Bring your bathing suit!